Lymph Nodes and Cancer

 When cancer cells break away from a tumor, they can travel to other areas of the body through either the bloodstream or the lymph system.
 Cancer cells can travel through the bloodstream to reach distant organs.
 If they travel through the lymph system, the cancer cells may end up in lymph nodes.
 Either way, most of the escaped cancer cells die or are killed before they can start growing somewhere else.
 But one or two might settle in a new area, begin to grow, and form new tumors.
 This spread of cancer to a new part of the body is called metastasis.

 In order for cancer cells to spread to new parts of the body, they have to go through several changes.
-They have to be able to break away from the original tumor and attach to the wall of a lymph vessel or blood vessel.
+They first have to become able to break away from the original tumor and then attach to the outside wall of a lymph vessel or blood vessel.
 Then they must move through the vessel wall to flow with the blood or lymph to a new organ or lymph node.

 When cancer grows inside lymph nodes, it usually affects the lymph nodes near the tumor itself.
 These nodes are the ones that have been doing most of the work to filter out or kill the cancer cells.